 Better safe than sorry

-Again: The process only works if the user has not set the screen lock to "immediately".
-We have of course tried it out ourselves and can confirm the error.
-Until WhatsApp has submitted an update to fix the error, this is the only way to ensure protection from prying eyes - insofar as third parties can access an iPhone unnoticed and know the unlock code.
+Again, this process only works if the user hasn't set the screen lock to "instant."
+We've tested it ourselves, of course, and can confirm the error.
+Until WhatsApp releases an update to fix the issue, this is the only way to ensure protection from prying eyes—assuming third parties can access an iPhone unnoticed and know the unlock code.
 Here you can read how the screen lock in WhatsApp is activated.

 *Update: The bug was fixed with version 2.19.22